icuter/jsql/README.md

 For Who ?

-If you are a Java developer searching for the jdbc framework satisfy functions as connection pool, super lightweight orm and want to write sql like programing java code.
+If you are a Java developer searching for the jdbc framework satisfy functions as connection pool, super lightweight orm and want to write sql like java code programing, then I suggest you could try to use JSQL framework for jdbc operation.

 Why JSQL ?
 - No SQL string and make your code clean